 Another suggestion is Grandma’s House グランマ ハウス - a Japanese style café known for its Matcha Green tea and homemade Wagachi.
 Grandma’s House is a homey style café where you can simply sit back and relax and watch life happening around you.
 Grandma’s House also offers workshops including their Matcha, Daifuku and Mochi workshops.
 Imagine that - spending your next holiday in Thailand learning something like that without having to go all the way to Japan.

 If you want something low-key but not too quiet, Wake Up Studio x café is right around the corner from Centara.
 It is a photo-studio cum café.
 If you love coffee, music, and photography then you’ve come to the right place.

 Korat is a cool and hip city as well as culturally rich.
 After days spent visiting museums, restaurants, and natural attractions, visiting cool bars is a fun thing to do in the after-dark hours while you’re in Nakhon Ratchasima.
-The first bar to visit is the one right there in Centara Korat.
-Sipping cocktails by the poolside at the top of the hotel overlooking the whole city of Korat is a good idea especially when you don’t really want to have to leave your premises.
+If you’re craft beer then head to “Some Might Say” - a cozy rooftop bar with craft beer selections from Thailand and abroad.

 However, if you do want to get out and about, how about a fusion Mexican restaurant and Bar “Mein Licht Fusion & Bar”.